-- 4.3 The student has one calendar week to admit guilt and accept the penalty or indicate they plan to appeal the decision.
-If the student admits guilt and accepts the penalty proposed, the faculty member then imposes the penalty and submits the settlement form to the Office of Graduate Studies.
-The documents remain in the student's file for at least 10 years. - 4.4 If the student indicates they plan to appeal the decision of the faculty member, the faculty member submits the form to the Graduate Office and the student must submit an appeal to the Office of Graduate Studies within one week.
+4.3 The student has one calendar week to admit guilt and accept the penalty or indicate they plan to appeal the decision.
+If the student admits guilt and accepts the penalty proposed, the faculty member then imposes the penalty and submits the settlement form to the Office of Graduate Studies unless the penalty is to assign the student an "F" for the course.
+If the faculty member feels that an "F" for the course is warranted, then the materials in question must be reviewed by the department chair for a consensus recommendation.
+The documents remain in the student's file for at least 10 years.

+4.4 If the student indicates they plan to appeal the decision of the faculty member, the faculty member submits the form to the Graduate Office and the student must submit an appeal to the Office of Graduate Studies within one week.
 The student may continue studies throughout the semester for unaffected course(s) and for the course(s) in question, they may continue until and unless the decision of the GAC is an F in the course.
+If the GAC cannot meet prior to the grade submission deadline, a grade of PA (pending appeal) will be given.
+The PA grade will be changed after the GAC reaches a decision on the appeal.